reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

   `setprop` `aw.patch` `1`

    Then reflash the module.
-Not possible to patch ro.product.model because DTS license check.
+Not possible to patch ro.product.model because of DTS license check.

 ## Troubleshootings
 - If SE policy patch doesn't work for your device, run at Terminal Emulator: